Dev1-1-ctrl/Crime-Type-Prediction-System-Cambridgeshire/README.md

 │
 └── README.md

-🚀 Running the Project
+## 🚀 Running the Project

-Install Dependencies
+### Install Dependencies

-pip install pandas numpy scikit-learn xgboost matplotlib seaborn folium imbalanced-learn joblib Train Model python xgboost_grouped_model.py
+pip install pandas numpy scikit-learn xgboost matplotlib seaborn folium imbalanced-learn joblib

+### Train Model

+python xgboost_grouped_model.py

-Generate Crime Maps
+### Generate Crime Maps

 python map_generation.py

-🔮 Future Work
-Incorporate real socioeconomic datasets
-Improve minority crime prediction
-Explore deep learning approaches
-Deploy as a web application
-Integrate real-time crime data
+## 🚀 Project Demonstration

+The project was developed using Python, XGBoost, Pandas, Scikit-learn, and Folium.

+The complete workflow includes:
+- Data preprocessing
+- Feature engineering
+- Crime prediction modelling
+- Performance evaluation
+- Interactive crime mapping

-👨‍💻 Author
+## 👨‍💻 Author

-Dev Narayan
+**Dev Narayan**
+BSc (Hons) Computer Science
 Final Year Project

-BSc Computer Science

 University of Bedfordshire

-📜 License
+---

+## 📜 Academic Use Notice

+This project was developed as part of a final-year undergraduate dissertation in Computer Science at the University of Bedfordshire.

+The work demonstrates the application of machine learning, data analytics, and geospatial visualisation techniques for crime prediction and analysis using historical crime data from Cambridgeshire.

-This project was developed for academic and research purposes.
+This repository is intended for academic, research, and educational purposes.